-1. What do you think of our proposal to reduce the number of roads that we grit?
+1. What do you think of our proposal to reduce how much we spend on non-safety critical highways maintenance?
 What impact, if any, do you think that the proposal would have on you?
-Please write in below: Please write in the box below:

-About you
+Please write in the box below:

-Personal information, confidentiality and data protection
+About you Personal information, confidentiality and data protection